Zingle/ios-sdk/README.md

 serviceSearch.serviceDisplayName = @"*Concierge*";
 serviceSearch.serviceState = @"CA";

-// Delegate will receive NSError, or NSArray of ZingleService objects [serviceSearch setDelegate:self withSelector:@selector(serviceSearchResults:)];
+// Delegate will receive NSError, or NSArray of 0 or more ZingleService objects [serviceSearch setDelegate:self withSelector:@selector(serviceSearchResults:)];
 [serviceSearch search];
 ```